micropython/micropython/docs/library/sys.rst

 .. data:: argv

-   a mutable list of arguments this program started with
+   A mutable list of arguments the current program was started with.

 .. data:: byteorder

-   the byte order of the system ("little" or "big")
+   The byte order of the system ("little" or "big").

 .. data:: modules